ton-blockchain/docs/docs/howto/step-by-step.md

 ... external message status is 1
 ```

 which means that the external message has been delivered to the collator pool.
-Afterwards one of the collators might choose to include this external message in a block, creating a transaction for the test giver smart contract to process this external message.
+Afterward one of the collators might choose to include this external message in a block, creating a transaction for the test giver smart contract to process this external message.
 We can check whether the state of the test giver has changed:

 ```
 > last